mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

 I try to use JPA, I will somehow wind up fighting weird issues, be it `LazyInitializationException` with Hibernate, or weird sequence generator preallocation issues with EclipseLink.
 I don't know what to use `merge()` for; I lack the mean to reattach a bean and overwrite its values from the database.

-I don't want to bore you to death with all of the nitty-gritty details; all the reasons are summed in [Issue #3 Remove JPA](https://github.com/mvysny/vaadin-on-kotlin/issues/3).
+I don't want to
+bore you to death with all of the nitty-gritty details; all the reasons are summed in [Issue #3 Remove JPA](https://github.com/mvysny/vaadin-on-kotlin/issues/3).
-I think that the number 1 reason of why JPA is incompatible with me is that
+I think that the number 1 reason of why JPA is incompatible with me is that:

-> JPA is built around the idea that the Java classes, not the database, is the source of truth.
+JPA is built around the idea that the Java classes, not the database, is the source of truth.

-My way of thinking is the other way around: I think that the database (and not the JPA) is the source of truth.
-This way of thinking is however incompatible with the very core of the JPA technology and makes it impossible to use JPA for me.

 ## The Source Of Truth

+When you have a SQL database, that database is your primary and only storage of data.
+Every time you need to get data, you go to that database, you don't go anywhere else.
+You may cache the data temporarily, or mirror the database (akin to Master-Slave in MySQL);
+however, when in doubt (e.g. you suspect that the cache might be stale), you go to the database to see the actual, correct and up-to-date data.
+The database is *the* authority for data.
+It is the source of truth.

+The JPA works the other way around.
+The data stored in the in-memory JPA entities is the source of truth.
+You call a getter on the JPA entity when you need the most up-to-date data.
+You do not go to the database itself: the database is just an implementation detail, simply a way to store the data while the server is down.
+Of course, you can not load entire database into memory, but the Entity Manager tries to create an abstraction that you can: it loads the entity if it's not in memory yet, then it listens for changes in the entity and eventually updates the data in the database.
+The Entity Manager creates an abstraction that the beans are the source of truth.

+The idea is that you always go through the Entity Manager, and never directly into the SQL database.
+That's why there's no `reload()` function to update entity with data from the database - that goes against the entire principle of beans being the source-of-truth: why would you update the source-of-truth entity from some data dump?
+That's why JPA is free to ignore changes done in the database from outside of Entity Manager - you have to completely disable JPA cache to actually see the changes.

+If I want the database to be the source of truth and still want to use JPA, I'm going to suffer a lot:
+I'll have to fight the JPA API constantly.

+## JPA: The Object Database way

 To allow Java beans to be the source of truth, JPA defines certain techniques and requires Hibernate to sync Java beans with the database behind the scenes.